 Builds on the 2000- and 3000-level nursing courses and support courses.
-Focused application of the Ecological Model and nursing process with clients with complex medical issues.
+Focused application of the AUSON Conceptual Framework and nursing process with clients with complex medical issues.
 Patient care includes individuals, families, communities, and populations.
 Integration of evidence-based nursing interventions is required in the design of nursing systems.
-Students come to the course as advanced beginners, and through the integration of creative/critical judgment processes of analysis/synthesis, the development of competence in practice is begun. prerequisites: NURS 3361, NURS 3390. corequisite: NURS 4470. offered: Semester I 2020-21.
+Students come to the course as advanced beginners, and through the integration of creative/critical judgment processes of analysis/synthesis, the development of competence in practice is begun.
+PREREQUISITE: NURS 3361, NURS 3391.
+COREQUISITE: NURS 4470.
+OFFERED: Sem.
+I, 2020-21.

-4470 Seminar in Nursing 4 hrs.
-(4, 0)
+4470 Seminar in Nursing

 Professional standards of moral, ethical, and legal conduct are discussed.
 Students assume accountability for personal and professional behaviors by reflecting on one's own beliefs and values as they relate to professional practice.
-Students identify personal, professional, and environmental risks that impact personal and professional choices on vulnerable populations. prerequisites: NURS 3361, NURS 33910. corequisite: 4451. offered: Semester I 2020-21.
+Students identify personal, professional, and environmental risks that impact personal and professional choices on vulnerable populations.
+This course applies to the liberal arts writing intensive requirement.

+PREREQUISITE: NURS 3361, NURS 3391.
+COREQUISITE: 4451.
+OFFERED: Sem.
+I.

-4510 Entry into Professional Nursing Practice 1 hr.
-(1, 0)
+4510 Entry into Professional Nursing Practice

 This course builds upon foundational strategies in preparation for the NCLEX exam and entry into professional practice.
-Each student will examine and review his/her computerized test-taking strategies, and a careful analysis of issues related to test-taking abilities will be completed, along with review from ATI textbooks, ATI focused reviews, and other NCLEX preparation resources.
-Students will also discuss the process for licensure application and job seeking. last offered: Semester II 2020.
+Each student will examine and review his/her computerized test-taking strategies, and a careful analysis of issues related to test-taking abilities will be completed, along with review from Kaplan textbooks, Kaplan focused reviews, and other NCLEX preparation resources.
+Students will also discuss the process for licensure application and job seeking.
+LAST OFFERED: Sem.
+II, 2019-20.

-4520 Partial Self-Care Agency II 8 hrs.
-(5, 9)
+4520 Partial Self-Care Agency II

 Builds on the experiences of NURS 4450 and requires synthesis and analysis of all previously learned material as the student progresses to the competent level of practice as a generalist.
 Content includes caring for individuals, families, communities, and populations who lack the ability to care for themselves.
 Using the self-care deficit model and the nursing process, the student is expected to achieve a high level of clinical competence as a generalist nurse, who is a provider, designer, manager, and coordinator of care.
 Concepts of clinical judgment and accountability for patient outcomes when delegating to and supervising other members of the health-care team are discussed.

-Students manage care for a group of individuals that approximates a beginning practitioner's workload. prerequisite: NURS 4450, 4470. corequisite: NURS 4540, 4560. last offered: Semester II 2020.
+Students manage care for a group of individuals that approximates a beginning practitioner's workload.
+PREREQUISITE: NURS 4450, 4470.
+COREQUISITE: NURS 4540, 4560.
+LAST OFFERED: Sem.
+II, 2019-20.